esa1975/arco-plasma/README.md

 # ArcoLinuxD Plasma desktop

+Install script based on the arco-plasma scripts provided by the ArcoLinux project.
+This version removes most of the Arco-specific things like themes and other desktop settings in order to have a vanilla KDE Plasma desktop.

 ### Steps to install
 - Install using the latest ArcolinxD ISO - https://arcolinux.info/download
 - Follow the steps below.